 How long do you think small businesses survive?
 30 years?
 20 years?
 A year?

 According to data researches, less than 30% of all small businesses will survive the 10-year mark.3 And do you know what’s the most frequent reason for business failure?
 According to a U.S. Bank study, a whopping 82% of businesses go out of sign because of cash flow problems.4 And do you know why businesses have cash flow problems?
-Well, that something few are willing to admit.
+Well, that is something few are willing to admit.

-Since business owners want big results, as fast as possible, they take big loans and ask for big investment from banks and VCs.
+Since business owners want big results, as fast as possible, they take big loans and ask for big investments from banks and VCs.
 And since this money isn’t practically theirs they hustle and grind so they can pay back their investors.
 But often such rash decisions are not good for the business which leads to their dreadful end.

 Businesses start with the desire to get rich fast.
 They focus on the short-term.
 Similar to your desire to get a ton of likes on your new social media post or to get a new pair of shoes, now.
 Not after 3 hours.
 You want them NOW.